Are you planning a trip to Germany? Will you be traveling with a car lover? If so, Stuttgart is the place you want to be!

 Tip for visiting Stuttgart’s MotorWorld

 Don’t try to see both museums on the same day; each brings an auto history overload and requires much walking.
 Be sure to inquire ahead of time if interested in Porsche Factory Tour.

-A visit to Stuttgart is not complete without a stroll down the pedestrian shopping district.
+While visiting Stuttgart cars is the goal, a visit is not complete without a stroll down the pedestrian shopping district.
 The city supports two art museums and a triple-branch theatre.